YellowMinionPlannet/Notes/Udemy_Docker.md

     5. gives it a virtual IP on private network inside docker engine
     6. opens up 80 on host and forwards to port 80 inside
     7. starts container by using CMD in the DOCKERFILE

+6. Concept of Docker Image
+    - Image has a Image ID, which is sha, like github
+    - each image is built on layers, we can show this by `docker image history` command
+    - these layers is built on uppon each other like a stack
+    - so different image with partially same layers will share these identical partial layers, for example, Image A with top 2 layers same with Image B, will not store the whole Image A and B, it will only store, one copy of top 2 layers, and other different layers seperately corresponding to A and B.
+    - Image has 2 parts:
+        1. Binaries of the application and dependencies
+        2. Metadata
+    - We can use `docker image inspect` to show metadata of an image
+    - When we create containers by the same layer, the containers shares the same part of that image, until some container change something perticularly itself.
+But this won't cause the changed container got whole new stack of image, but only cause COW to the changed part/file.
+COW means, copy on write, it means only copy the written part to the different container.